-Some popular NSCC programs at certain locations have more qualified applicants than we have seats to offer.
-When this happens, we begin a 'waitlist'.
-Being placed on a waitlist means you are qualified for the program, but we presently do not have any seats available.
+Some programs at some campuses have more qualified applicants than we have seats.
+When this happens, we create a waitlist.
+Being placed on a waitlist means you're qualified for the program, but no open seats are currently available.

-Waitlists vary by program and are constantly changing.
-Based on volumes of qualified applicants, Admissions can give you an estimate of how long you may have to wait, but it is not a guarantee.
+- Based on volume of qualified applicants, we can give you an estimate of how long you may have to wait to start your program, but it's not a guarantee.

-Be ready to accept an offer.
-Get your finances, child care, transportation and other important pieces in place so you can accept a seat when you are offered.
+- Be ready to accept a seat up to two weeks after classes begin.
+Get your finances, child care, transportation and other important pieces in place so you can accept a seat when offered.

 - Waitlists in most programs will clear during the year of application, but a few program/location offerings have multi-year waitlists (noted with a yellow icon on the program webpage).
 This means that new applicants can expect to wait more than one academic year to be offered a seat.